 What technical analysis indicators should you use (if any) in order to get better results?
-IQ Option can boast an abundance of technical tools.
+In terms of indicators, IQ Option has a lot to offer.
 It is, therefore, hard, especially for novice traders, to choose indicators that suit their trading strategy and use them properly.

 A lot of professional traders agree that overabundance of indicators is likely to distract you and make you lose money.
 According to them, the rule is to keep your trading system simple — two to three indicators maximum, if any.

 A lot of indicators work in a very similar fashion.
-Take MACD, RSI and stochastic.
+Take MACD, RSI and Stochastic.
 Although slightly different, their readings overlap in a lot of cases.
 Having all three active is not going to make you any good.
 In fact, two moving averages can completely replace the MACD.
-Overlapping indicators will always return similar signals and cannot, therefore, be used as a confirmation.
+Overlapping indicators will always return similar signals and cannot, therefore, be used as a confirmation for each other.

 Oscillators.
-Indicators, that can be found in this group, fluctuate between two lines, usually with upper and lower boundaries.
-Oscillators include the RSI, Stochastics, Commodity Channel Index (CCI) and MACD.
+Indicators that belong to this group fluctuate between two lines, usually with upper and lower boundaries.
+Oscillators include the RSI, Stochastics, Commodity Channel Index (CCI), MACD and other.

 Overlays.
 These indicators are placed directly on the price chart (unlike oscillators that are situated below).
-Bollinger Bands, Parabolic SAR, Moving Averages, and Fibonacci Retracements fall into this category.
+Bollinger Bands, Parabolic SAR, Moving Averages, Fibonacci Retracements and many more fall into this category.

 How to combine indicators?